-There must be a single JavaScript resource that exists with the resource identifier jsf.js and it must exist under the resource library javax.faces, following the conventions in Section 2.6 "Resource Handling".
+There must be a single JavaScript resource that exists with the resource identifier given by the value of the constant javax.faces.application.ResourceHandler.JSF_SCRIPT_RESOURCE_NAME and it must exist under the resource library given by the value of the constant javax.faces.application.ResourceHandler.JSF_SCRIPT_LIBRARY_NAME, following the conventions in Section 2.6 "Resource Handling".
 This resource contains the JavaScript APIs that facilitate Ajax interaction with JavaServer Faces.